Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory

-In addition to improving the performance of \exxm, our group is in the process of extending this approach to perform BOMD simulations, as well as generalizing this MLWF-based framework to enable linear-scaling yet formally exact evaluations of screened and range-separated exchange~\cite{heyd_hybrid_2003,gerber_hybrid_2005,vydrov_assessment_2006,baer_tuned_2010,kronik_excitation_2012,karolewski_using_2013}.
-Other improvements can also be straightforwardly incorporated into \exxm such as alternative localization schemes that are better suited to treat heterogeneous systems~\cite{gygi_efficient_2013,dawson_performance_2015} and metals~\cite{damle_variational_2018,cornean_localised_2019}, or furnish local orbitals in a non-iterative fashion to avoid convergence issues~\cite{damle_disentanglement_2018}.
-From a wavefunction theory point of view, \exxm is also a viable approach for the mean-field Hartree-Fock (HF) approximation, and is a logical starting point for enabling condensed-phase AIMD with local electron correlation methods.
+In addition to improving the performance and generality of \exxm, our group is also in the process of extending this approach to perform BOMD simulations, as well as generalizing this MLWF-based framework to enable linear-scaling and highly accurate evaluations of screened and range-separated exchange~\cite{heyd_hybrid_2003,gerber_hybrid_2005,vydrov_assessment_2006,janesko_screened_2009,baer_tuned_2010,kronik_excitation_2012,karolewski_using_2013}.
+Other improvements can also be straightforwardly incorporated into \exxm such as alternative localization schemes that are better suited to treat heterogeneous systems~\cite{gygi_efficient_2013,dawson_performance_2015} and metals~\cite{damle_variational_2018,cornean_localised_2019}, or furnish localized orbitals in a non-iterative fashion to avoid convergence issues~\cite{damle_compressed_2015,damle_computing_2017,damle_scdm-k:_2017,damle_disentanglement_2018}.
+From a wavefunction theory point of view, \exxm is also a viable approach for the mean-field HF approximation, and is a logical starting point for enabling condensed-phase AIMD with local electron correlation methods.

 Interested users can find \exxm implemented in the most recent version of \texttt{QE}~\cite{giannozzi_advanced_2017}, with additional information (including a detailed description of the \exxm keywords) available in the \texttt{QE} user's manual online~\cite{footnote_qe_doc_url}.
-In the next paper in this series,~\cite{paper2} we will generalize our MLWF-based EXX approach to treat arbitrary Bravais lattice based simulation cells, as well as derive (and implement) the EXX contributions to the cell forces (\ie the stress tensor).
-These extensions to \exxm are needed for performing constant-pressure AIMD simulations in the isobaric-isoenthalpic ($NpH$) and isobaric-isothermal ($NpT$) ensembles, and will enable us to model large condensed-phase systems under realistic thermodynamic conditions (\ie at finite $T$ and $p$) at the hybrid DFT level of theory.
+In the next paper in this series, we will generalize our MLWF-based EXX approach to treat arbitrary Bravais lattice based simulation cells, as well as derive (and implement) the EXX contributions to the cell forces (\ie the stress tensor).
+These extensions to \exxm are needed for performing constant-pressure AIMD simulations in the $NpH$ and $NpT$ ensembles, and will enable us to model large condensed-phase systems under realistic thermodynamic conditions (\ie at finite $T$ and $p$) at the hybrid DFT level of theory.